Efficient compression of neural networks and datasets: Optimization and Algorithmic Details

-To illustrate the discussion in Subsection \ref{sec:random-gradient-pruning}, Figure \ref{fig:rgpIllustration} shows a two-hidden-layer network.
+To illustrate the discussion in Sec.~\ref{sec:random-gradient-pruning}, Fig.~\ref{fig:rgpIllustration} shows a two-hidden-layer network.
 On the left side, some method pruned the network that left behind spurious connections that do not contribute to the function that the network computes.
-For example the first, fourth and seventh neuron in the prelast layer are not connected to the final neuron and the last neuron in the second layer is not receiving any inputs, while its associated bias is zero.
+For example the first, fourth and seventh neuron in the second to last layer are not connected to the final neuron and the last neuron in the second layer is not receiving any inputs, while its associated bias is zero.
 Random gradient pruning removes those spurious weights as one can see on the right-hand-side.